charlesfrye/charlesfrye.github.io/_posts/2018-06-09-hypothesis-testing.markdown

 Note one important difference between a conditional probability table and a joint probability table: while the latter is a distribution, the former is NOT.
 For example, the entries of a conditional probability table don't add up to 1.
 Instead, each row or column of a conditional probability table adds up to 1.
 A conditional probability table is a collection of distributions, with one distribution for each value of the variable being conditioned on.

 Because of this distinction, there are several entities that end up getting called "the conditional probability".
-For example, the first table above is "the conditional probability of the alernative hypothesis given the test outcome".
-The first row in that table is "the conditional probability of the alternative hypothesis given that the test is positive".
-The first cell in that row is "the conditional probability that the alternative hypothesis is true given that the test is positive".
+For example, the first table above is "the conditional probability of the alernative hypothesis given the test outcome", $$p(H_A\lvert \text{test})$$.
+The first row in that table is "the conditional probability of the alternative hypothesis given that the test is positive", $$p(H_A\lvert \text{test}=+)$$.
+The first cell in that row is "the conditional probability that the alternative hypothesis is true given that the test is positive", $$p(H_A=T\lvert\text{test}=+)$$.

-In English, this distinction is clear enough, but unfortunately the usual mathematical notation for all three of the above is $$p(x\vert y)$$, with the meaning depending on which of $$x$$, $$y$$, or both are outcomes (e.g. "test is positive") and which are random variables (e.g. "the outcome of the test").
+Unfortunately, depending on the context, the mathematical shorthand for all three of the above can be $$p(x\vert y)$$, with the meaning depending on which of $$x$$, $$y$$, or both are outcomes (e.g. "test is positive") and which are random variables (e.g. "the outcome of the test").
+Sometimes this ambiguity is resolved by denoting random variables with capital letters and their outcomes with lowercase letters, but this can be overly restrictive.

 ### Conditional Probabilities and Hypothesis Testing